Cornell Central Campus

-Central Campus is the primary academic and administrative section of Cornell University's Ithaca, New York campus.
-It is bounded by Libe Slope on the west, Fall Creek on the north, and Cascadilla Creek on the South.
+Central Campus is the primary academic and administrative section of Cornell University's main campus in Ithaca, New York.
+It is bounded by Libe Slope to its west, Fall Creek to its north, and Cascadilla Creek to its south.

 History

 Ezra Cornell donated his farm for the site of the Cornell University as a part of the package to bring New York's land grant college to Ithaca.
 With the exception of Cascadilla Hall, no buildings were on the site so the campus evolved based on the hilly terrain and the conflicting visions of its designers, starting with Ezra Cornell and Andrew Dickson White.